Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. When the GRUB 2 boot screen becomes visible, select the Advanced Options entry and choose the previous kernel from the menu.
 The machine will boot using the prior version of the kernel and its associated files.

 3. After the boot process has completed, remove the newly installed kernel and, if necessary, set the default boot entry to the old kernel using the YaST Boot Loader module.
-For more information refer to Book “Reference”, Chapter 12 “The boot loader GRUB 2”, Section 12.3 “Configuring the boot loader with YaST”.
-However, doing this is probably not necessary because automated update tools normally modify it for you during the rollback process.
+For more information, refer to Book “Reference”, Chapter 12 “The boot loader GRUB 2”, Section 12.3 “Configuring the boot loader with YaST”.
+However, doing this is not necessary because automated update tools normally modify it for you during the rollback process.

 4. Reboot.